vorce/rabaq/README.md

 ## TODO

-- Maybe have a Server worker which handles the connection to the rabbit broker and which all other workers rely on.
-    Then the supervisor could restart this to try and reconnect on network failures.
-See http://www.rabbitmq.com/reliability.html
 - Logging
 - Prefetch (unsure if really wanted to change from 1...)
 - Option to compress files after the max number of messages